Myselfshiwoziji/WebRC/README.md

 This website was designed as a teaching supplement to a school coding club, showing what can be done with HTML, CSS, and JavaScript.

 If you're currently in the club, follow along with us on the website!
-If not, still feel free to follow along with the website's content and activities.
+If not, there's still content, activities, and past recordings accessible anytime.

 ### Created By
 - Osborn Leung (Myselfshiwoziji)